entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/usage-without-projection.md

 ## Pros and cons of usage without projection

-The main adavantages of using builder without data projection are more advanced filtering possibilities, as we are not limited just to the properties of projection model.
+The one adavantage of using builder without projection is more advanced filtering capabilities, as we are not limited just to the properties of projection model.

 Since we have the full access to the source entity and its navigation properties we may easily implement an advanced filtering that is not possible when using projection model.